 Getting to Brussels was a snap.
 After landing at Heathrow on an overnight flight from Halifax it was into Paddington Station on the Heathrow express, a couple of lines on the underground to St. Pancras Station to board the Eurostar direct to Brussels via the Chunnel.
 From touchdown to arrival at the Eurostar departure it took less than 90 minutes.
 The trip to Brussels is just over 90 minutes to the Midi station from where it was a 12 euro taxi ride to the medieval centre of Brussels where any number of hotels are available.
-We stayed at Le Meridien which was three minutes from the Grand Place.
+We stayed at Le Meridien (now the Hilton Grand Place) which was three minutes from the Grand Place.

-Brussels is often overlooked by North American tourists who gravitate to Paris, Berlin and Amsterdam.
+Brussels is often overlooked by North American tourists who gravitate to the northern European cities of Paris, Berlin and Amsterdam.
 Europeans know better and congregate here in great numbers on weekends to enjoy the joie de vivre of the Grand Place as we were about to find out.
 Brussels is home to the headquarters for both NATO and the European Union which leads to very high hotel prices during the week, but Europeans know that when the taxpayers are not footing the bill the prices drop dramatically for Friday and Saturday nights.
 Bargains can be had by waiting until as late as possible to book a hotel.

 If a city has the nerve to call its principal civic square the Grand Place you know it has to be worthwhile visiting and UNESCO has agreed, naming the Grand Place a World Heritage Site in 1998.
-The site consists of a large rectangular open space which has been used as a market for a thousand years, surrounded by a unique collection of late 17th century building in the Flemish baroque style that are quite simply stunning.
+The site consists of a large rectangular open space which has been used as a market for a thousand years, surrounded by a unique collection of late 17th century buildings in the Flemish baroque style that are quite simply stunning.
 While the Hotel de Ville or town hall as we would call it, and many Flemish guilds were located here since Medieval times, in 1695 the French destroyed most of the facades with cannon fire.
 The Bruxellois took this as an opportunity and the facades were rebuilt in unified architectural style that makes the Grand Place one of a kind.
 Altogether there are seven magnificent structures that collectively form the best example of 17th century Flemish architecture in the world.
-Standing in the middle of the square is a great place to get a 360 degree panorama with a video recorder.
+Standing in the middle of the square is a great place to get a 360 degree video panorama.

 Walking up to the facades reveals hundreds of interesting architectural details that would take hours to properly appreciate – including intricate statues, gargoyles, gables, spires and domes.
 Many of the interiors are open to the public including the Hotel de Ville and the Maison du Roi, former residence of the Spanish monarchs who once controlled Belgium.
 Inside the Hotel de Ville you will find rare tapestries, ornately carved woodwork and enough gold gilt to satisfy even King Midas.
 On market days the Grand Place becomes a riot of colour as flower merchants set up shop selling live as well as cut flowers..
 Although it was well past the gardening season when we visited, there were dozens of varieties of heath and heather on sale including one that was an absolute electric blue.